List of Quds Day demonstrations: South Africa

 Almost 5,000 pro-Palestinian rallied in the streets of Cape Town, to express their support for the people of Palestine.
-The rally commenced from Keizergracht Street in District Six towards the Parliament.
-The protestors delivered a memorandum calling the government to take solid measures against the Occupation of Palestine to the Parliament.
-According to the Voice of the Cape, it called for the expulsion of the Israeli Ambassador and also urged the protesters to boycott local stores which stock products manufactured in the occupied territories of Palestine.
+The rally commenced from Keizersgracht Street in District Six towards the Parliament.
+The protestors delivered a memorandum calling the government to take solid measures against the occupation of Palestine to the Parliament.
+According to the Voice of the Cape, it called for the expulsion of the Israeli ambassador and also urged the protesters to boycott local stores which stock products manufactured in the occupied territories of Palestine.